 Every so often, we have a theme week for crafts.
 It makes it easier for me to think of ideas (or find some on Pinterest!)
-This week, we’ve taken inspiration from Mama vs Teacher’s linky Imagination Matters, using “in the sky” as the prompt for our crafting endeavours.
-Most of our creations have been simple enough for both Jessica and Sophie to join in with, without too much assistance being needed from Mummy.
+This week, “in the sky” was the prompt for our crafting endeavours.
+Most of our creations have been simple enough for both my toddler and preschooler to join in with, without too much assistance being needed from Mummy.

 1. Sky picture

 This was a nice simple activity for both the girls to do.
 A blue paper plate as the background for the sky, fluffy cotton wool balls for clouds, coloured pipe cleaner pieces for a rainbow and cut-out shapes for the sun and an aeroplane.
-Sophie needed a little help trying to get the cotton wool balls to stay on the plate rather than on her glue-covered fingers, and the rainbow colours were mostly scattered across the “sky”, but other than that (and cutting out the sun and aeroplane beforehand), they were happy just to get creative by themselves.
+Sophie needed a little help trying to get the cotton wool balls to stay on the plate rather than on her glue-covered fingers.
+The rainbow colours were mostly scattered across the “sky” too!
+Other than that (and me cutting out the sun and aeroplane beforehand), they were happy just to get creative by themselves.

 2. Cloud with rainbow

 I have Bing Bunny to thank for Jessica knowing the order of the colours in the rainbow.
-There is a little song that the characters sing in one or two episodes to help them remember the colours and Jessica happily sang this to herself as she threaded the pipe cleaners through the holes punched in half a paper plate, only needing my help to twist them to keep them in place.
-Coloured strips of paper or ribbon would also work well instead of pipe cleaners – we just didn’t have all the right colours – and fluffy cotton wool balls glued into place finishes off the cloud beautifully.
+There is a little song that the characters sing in one or two episodes to help them remember the colours.
+Jessica happily sang this to herself as she threaded the pipe cleaners through the holes punched in half a paper plate.
+She only needed my help to twist them to keep them in place.
+Coloured strips of paper or ribbon would also work well instead of pipe cleaners – we just didn’t have all the right colours.
+Fluffy cotton wool balls glued into place finished off the cloud beautifully.